GARY ALAN MOHR

 CLASS OF 1970

-After graduating from Penn State University in Pre-Med he attended Jefferson Medical College in Philadelphia where he earned his Medical Doctor degree.
-Upon completion of his family practice residency at Saint Vincent Health Center in Erie, Gary established a private family practice in Colorado.
-Until 1998 his family practice also included obstetrics.
-Gary is proud to say that he has delivered over 1000 babies.
-Not only has he maintained a successful private practice, he has worked with local agencies providing care to those in need.
+Graduating from Penn State University in Pre-Med and Thomas Jefferson University, Jefferson Medical College in Philadelphia with his Medical Doctor Degree and completion of his family practice residency at Saint Vincent Health Center in Erie, Gary established a family practice in Colorado.
+Until 1998 Gary's family practice also included obstetrics.
+Gary is proud to say that he has delivered approximately 1000 babies.
+Not only has Gary maintained a successful private practice, Gary has worked with other local agencies providing care to those in need.
 Gary served for ten years as the Medical Director of ClearView of Colorado, a national referral center for treatment of women with substance abuse, eating disorders and co-dependency.
-He also served as the medical consultant for the Canon City office of the Colorado Bureau of Vocational Rehabilitation for five years.
-Gary was the medical advisor to the Florence Volunteer Fire Department, the Penrose Volunteer Fire Department and the Andrew Ambulance Company for various periods throughout the 1980s.
-He was the Medical Director for the Canon City Pregnancy Center and is currently the Medical Director for the Lighthouse Pregnancy Center in Westcliffe, CO.
+Gary also served as the medical consultant for the Canon City office of the Colorado Bureau of Vocational Rehabilitation for five years.
+Gary was the medical advisor to the Florence Volunteer Fire Department, the Penrose Volunteer Fire Department and the Andrew Ambulance Company for various periods throughout the 1980's.
+Gary was the Medical Director for the Canon City Pregnancy Center and the Medical Director for the Lighthouse Pregnancy Center in Westcliffe, CO.
 He published a weekly medical news column in the Canon City Daily Record.
-He has served on the Board of Directors of the Colorado Medical Society.
-He is an assistant clinical professor in family medicine at the University of Colorado School of Medicine.

-Other interests include astronomy, genealogy, and coin collecting (collected 1408 of 1411 20th century American non-gold coins).
-Gary is listed in many publications of Who’s Who and is a member of Mensa.
-He has been an active member of the Hope Lutheran Church since 1987 and currently serves as the Chairman of its Board of Elders.
+Other interests of Gary include astronomy, genealogy (generated a family tree covering 12 generations, over 500 individuals), and coin collecting (collected 1406 of 1411 20th century American non-gold coins).
+Gary is listed in many publications of Who's Who and is a member of Mensa.
+Gary has been an active member of the Hope Lutheran Church since 1987 and currently serves as the Chairman of its Board of Elders.
 He has previously served as a Sunday school teacher, participated in Sunday worship in many roles, was involved in the youth and family ministries, and visited the Holy Land in 1998.
 Gary continues to live in Westcliffe, CO with his wife, Christina, and is still enjoying his work in his family practice and his many hobbies.